-Yet Romeo’s deep capacity for love is merely a part of his larger capacity for intense feeling of all kinds.
+Yet Romeo’s deep capacity for love is merely a part of his larger capacity for intense feelings of all kinds.
 Put another way, it is possible to describe Romeo as lacking the capacity for moderation.
-Love compels him to sneak into the garden of his enemy’s daughter, risking death simply to catch a glimpse of her.
-Anger compels him to kill his wife’s cousin in a reckless duel to avenge the death of his friend.
-Despair compels him to suicide upon hearing of Juliet’s death.
+Love compels Romeo to sneak into the garden of his enemy’s daughter, risking death simply to catch a glimpse of her.
+Anger compels Romeo to kill his wife’s cousin in a reckless duel to avenge the death of his friend.
+Despair compels Romeo to suicide upon hearing of Juliet’s death.
 Such extreme behavior dominates Romeo’s character throughout the play and contributes to the ultimate tragedy that befalls the lovers.
 Had Romeo restrained himself from killing Tybalt, or waited even one day before killing himself after hearing the news of Juliet’s death, matters might have ended happily.
-Of course, though, had Romeo not had such depths of feeling, the love he shared with Juliet would never have existed in the first place.
+Of course, though, if Romeo hadn't had such depths of feeling, the love he shared with Juliet would never have existed in the first place.

 Among his friends, especially while bantering with Mercutio, Romeo shows glimpses of his social persona.
 He is intelligent, quick-witted, fond of verbal jousting (particularly about sex), loyal, and unafraid of danger.